 Applications like sports cars, aircraft turbine engines, and even weaponry can benefit greatly from the implementation of safety wire.
 Braking mechanisms, throttle systems, and even flight controls depend on lockwire to prevent serious mechanical failures and keep people safe, hence the name “safety wire.”

 Lock wire’s central purpose is to prevent the loosening of nuts, bolts, and other fasteners.
 To wire lock nuts and bolts, you thread it through two or more fasteners, ensuring they remain as secure as possible.
 Safety wiring prevents the loosening of fasteners by counteracting it with more tightening.
 The common application method for the installation of safety wire involves twisting two strands of wire together with a “Double Twist” configuration.

-Additionally, it is important to avoid using safety wire for applications that involve excess chafing, tension or fatigue outside of the wire’s intended tightening function.
+However, it is important to avoid using safety tie wire for applications that involve excess chafing, tension, or fatigue outside of the wire’s intended tightening function.

-Malin Co. functions as a valuable resource of effective lock wiring products for various industries.
-Our products can reliably maintain the security and tightness of fasteners.
-Malin Co. lock wire is a positive locking device, which helps maintain safety standards in aerospace, automotive and many other applications.
+Malin Co. is a valuable resource for effective lock wiring products for various industries.
+Our products can maintain the security and tightness of fasteners in even the most intense applications.
+Malin Co. lockwire is a positive locking device, which helps maintain safety standards in aerospace, automotive, and many other applications.

 We color code each of our lock wire products with recyclable, polyethylene containers:

-- Blue canisters contain Malin’s famous Stainless-steel lock wire.
+- Blue canisters contain Malin’s famous stainless steel safety wire.